Jorge Alís

-Jorge Fabián Berlazzo (born 12 January 1967) is an Argentinian naturalized Chilean television personality.
+Jorge Fabián Berlazzo (born 12 January 1967) is an Argentinian naturalized Chilean actor and comedian.

 During his career, he has performed as an humourist and actor.

 Biography

 In 2014, his career took off when Alís performed at the Viña del Mar International Song Festival.

 Alís returned to perform at the 2019 Viña del Mar International Song Festival with a praised routine acclaimed by critics and the public, with a strong social critique dealing with issues such as immigration, family life and communication in the digital age.